top of page

 Yash identifies as DeafBlind, Latine, and Queer (she/her).
 With roots in Puerto Rico, she brings unique lived experience to her work.
 Yash is co-director of MultiPoint Contact, Inc. and studied Social Work and Spanish at Gallaudet University.

 Since 2016, she has worked nationally and internationally as a Protactile (PT) educator and trainer, specializing in PT language instruction.
 Her leadership and mentorship roles support education and outreach within the DeafBlind community.
 She continues this work with PLI and has been recognized as a PT trainer with the DeafBlind Interpreting Institute (DBII) at Western Oregon University.
-In addition, her work in PT theatre is a testament to her creativity and passion to work with the DeafBlind community.

 bottom of page